-Products and strategies may be quite complex and it is the adviser's job to explain how the products and strategies will assist in achieving your objectives.
+The purpose of financial advice is to make you money.
+Advisers will recommend products and strategies designed to make you money.
+Products and strategies may be quite complex and it is the adviser's job to explain how the products and strategies will make you money.

-It is important that you understand the advice you are being given or the product you are being invested in.
+It is important that you understand the advice you are being given.
 If you do not understand something the adviser is telling you, insist that they explain their advice in language you understand.